 Understandably, those people reliant on 32-bit apps are concerned.
 32-bit apps will not run in macOS Catalina, Apple’s reason is that they won’t offer a good user experience because they slow down your Mac.

-webpage dedicated to explaining its reasons to stop support for 32-bit apps on the Mac.
+Apple has a webpage dedicated to explaining its reasons to stop support for 32-bit apps on the Mac.

 The company explains that 64-bit apps can access more memory and therefore you can expect faster system performance.